apache/trafficserver/doc/admin/reverse-proxy-http-redirects.en.rst

 the origin server's 'advertised' hostname) so it resolves to the Traffic Server IP address.
 When Traffic Server is configured as the origin server, the browser connects to Traffic Server rather than the origin server.
-For additional information, see `HTTP Reverse Proxy <#HTTPReverseProxy>`_.
+For additional information, see `HTTP Reverse Proxy`_.

-**Note:** To avoid a DNS conflict, the origin server’s hostname and its advertised hostname must not be the same.
+.. note: To avoid a DNS conflict, the origin server’s hostname and its advertised hostname must not be the same.

 HTTP Reverse Proxy
 ==================